tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/custom_estimators.md

 that will be optimized.

 We can calculate the loss by calling @{tf.losses.sparse_softmax_cross_entropy}.
-When the value returned by this function will be lowest, approximately 0, probability of the correct class (at index `label`) is near 1.0.
+The value returned by this function will be approximately 0 at lowest, when the probability of the correct class (at index label') is near 1.0.
 The loss value returned is progressively larger as the probability of the correct class decreases.

 This function returns the average over the whole batch.